Marks of Suspicion:

 The machines will keep learning.
 The detection methods will keep evolving.
 The lists will keep growing.
 What remains constant is the choice: write with the full range of your expressive habits, or edit yourself into something safer and smaller and more forgettable.

-A style that keeps its irregularities preserves the space where a mind can appear.
+Writing that keeps its irregularities preserves the space where a mind can appear.
 That persistence—quiet, steady, unashamed—is what we keep.